dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

     * Update the description of the input data in the Datasets section.

     * Update the list of External Dependencies (if applicable) to include any required Python packages.
-Update the :ref:`python_requirements_table` table.
-If the package is already listed in the spreadsheet, add a link to the documentation page for this new use case, following the format in the table.
-If the package is not already listed, update the table to include the name of the required package, the version, the METplus component (e.g. METplus wrappers, METcalcpy, METplotpy), the source, a brief description of the package, and a link to this new use case that uses this new Python package.
+Update the :ref:`components_python_packages` section.
+If the package is already listed, add a link to the documentation page for this new use case in the dropdown menu for that package, following the format in the dropdown menu.
+If the package is not already listed, update the dropdown menus to include the name of the required package, the version, the METplus component (e.g. METplus wrappers, METcalcpy, METplotpy), the source, a brief description of the package, and a link to this new use case that uses this new Python package.